andre-ye/uni/docs/research/sfl/lit-review.md

 - Crowd layer takes in an input what would normally be the output of the neural network and learns an annotator-specific mapping.
 Output layer becomes a bottleneck layer shared by different annotators.
 - The crow dlayer adjusts gradients coming from the labels of the annotator and adjusts their bias.
 - Bottleneck layer aggregates and adjusts; accounts for unreliable annotators and corrects systematic biases in labeling.
+- The crowd layer may need to be initialized with specific qualities.

 **Personal Thoughts**
 - Focus on distinguishing annotator 'reliability', trustworthiness.
 - The connection between a shared output and the specific mapping is very shallow, narrow.
 May not be sufficient to capture difficult datasets with significant disagreement.
+Authors note overparametrization can damage presence of a ground truth.